vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

 ## Create the Lambda function to publish on Twitter

-So when, now we need to create the Lambda Function, running the following commmand:
+So, now we need to create the Lambda Function, running the following commmand:

 {% highlight posh%}
   New-AWSPowerShellLambda -ScriptName "TwitterBlog" -Template Basic